Flaxwood Guitars: Flaxwood Series

 The guitar models of the regular line come with approximately similar features and various pick-up configurations.
 The bodies are semi-hollow with a backplate and come with either a Gotoh 510UB hardtail bridge, a Gotoh GE-103B tune-o-matic bridge or a Schaller LP tremolo bridge.
 The glued in necks feature 22 medium jumbo frets, a 25.5" scale length and a 1-11/16" Tune-X Tuning System nut.
-Almost each Flaxwood guitar bears a Finnish name representing its main personality and characteristics.

 Instrument Components

 Since 2011, Flaxwood has launched a line of components for music instruments such as bolt-on guitar necks, guitar blanks and fingerboard blanks for bowed string instruments.
 Some of the components are used by other companies like the German violin manufacturer Mezzo-Forte.